supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Pipeline.md

 | In the second half of the cycle, the register has been read<br> | In the second half of the cycle, the register has been written<br> |

 > [!attention]
-> Don't assume split phase implementation by default.
-The type of implementation will be mentioned in the exam.
+> By default do not take the split phase.
+Take the other one if there is no information on implementation.

 ## Hazards